M1st3r-G/BeanBattle/README.md

   - Bugs:
     - Player are not Selectable
     - Input is not disabled when ending an attack action
-    - Game Over wasn't Triggered
+    - Game Over wasn't Triggered (DevBuild, probably timing issue)

 - Enhancements